Banyc/Chatter/README.md

   - save the key pair
 - If you've saved key pair
   - load up your own private key
-    - you can also drop the file on the window
+    - ~~you can also drop the file on the window~~
 - Send public key to your friend in any channel if not 've done
 - Double check the authenticity of the incoming public key from your friend with him / her
 - Load up **other's** public key
-  - you can also drop the file on the window
+  - ~~you can also drop the file on the window~~
 - Randomly type some key to the text box at the bottom of the window.
 Better more.
+- Click the button that launches a connection
 - Wait until your friend has successfully connected to your app
-- Click "Standby" or "Send Session Key!"
 - Chat with your friend freely!

 ## File Structure